Jones Manoel

 [5] Vale do Rio Doce is the biggest mining company in Brazil.
 It used to be state owned.
 After its privatization it became infamous the world over for, among other crimes, destroying two entire cities (Brumadinho e Mariana) and for neglecting the maintenance of its dams.

-[6] Glauber Braga is an important radical political from PSOL.
+[6] Glauber Braga is an important radical politician from PSOL.
 He became a national sensation after calling the leader of the chamber of deputies who allowed Dilma Rouseff to be impeached a gangster on national television.
 Said gangster would be jailed a few months later.

 [7] For more on social liberalism, see Jones Manoel’s video on Carlos Nelson Coutinho and the Americanization of Brazilian politics. [web]